 Prof. Nascimento is Associate Professor of Philosophy at the Interdisciplinary Arts & Sciences program (IAS).
 He studied music, social sciences, and philosophy in Argentina, Brazil, the United States, and Germany.
-He concluded his doctorate in Germany with K.-O. Apel, J. Habermas, M. Lutz-Bachmann, and A. Honneth at the University of Frankfurt and has taught at the Goethe Universität in Frankfurt, Universidade Metodista de Piracicaba, and the University of Washington, Tacoma.
+He concluded his doctorate in Germany with K.-O. Apel, J. Habermas, M. Lutz-Bachmann, and A. Honneth at the University of Frankfurt and has taught at the Goethe Universität in Frankfurt, Universidade Metodista de Piracicaba, and the University of Washington, Tacoma and Seattle.

 Phone: (253) 692-4555

 Department of Germanics

 Address: University of Washington, Tacoma

 1900 Commerce Street